 We’re putting makeup on Cameron Diaz and Robert Redford here.
-Could be Amanda Seyfried and Wayne Gretzky, they’re pretty yellow, but not as yellow.
-They’re probably Light Springs.
+Could be Amanda Seyfried and Wayne Gretzky, they’re pretty yellow, but not as yellow, probably Light Springs.
 As you see from the photos, not every True Spring looks obviously yellow.
-The majority don’t.
+The majority do not.
 But the colours that work on Ms. Diaz have a good chance of looking glorious on all True Springs.

 PCA is not about what you look like, it’s about how your skin reacts to colour, right?
 Ms. Diaz is the stereotype for the Season, our prototype to try and transfer data from.
 None of us can really picture anything on ourselves.
 It works better to visualize on someone whose skin acts like ours, someone in our Season.
 If you’re not sure about a colour, think of who you’d put it on – Diaz or Lindsay Lohan.

-Most of the time, a Season’s makeup colour will be believable and attractive on every face of that natural colouring because the colours are chosen to be the same as those already in the face.
-That’s the whole point of 12 Season personal colour analysis.
-These are the colours that could have just happened by themselves.
-Every woman makes her darkness adjustment depending on intensity of hair and eye colour, rest of the makeup, comfort level, age, occasion, and complexion, but the colours always come from that Season’s palette.
+Most of the time, a Season makeup colour will be believable and attractive on every face of that natural colouring because the colours are chosen to be the same as those already in the face.
+These are the colours that could have just happened by themselves, indeed already have happened in the natural colouring.
+Every woman makes her darkness adjustment depending on intensity of hair and eye colour, rest of the makeup, comfort level, age, occasion, and complexion, but the colours always come from that Season palette.